aspose-cells/Aspose-Cells-API-Tutorials/content/hungarian/java/basic-excel-functions/excel-text-functions-demystified/_index.md

 workbook.calculateFormula();
 ```

-A B5 cellában a "9" lesz (a "for" pozíciója), a C5 cellában pedig a "Keressen velem".
+A B5 cellában a „9” lesz (a „for”) helye, a C5 cellában pedig a „Keressen velem”.

 ## Következtetés